Aims and Objectives

 - Pharmacodynamics - the effects of drugs on the body or tissues

-- Pharmacokinetics - the within-body processes of absorption, distribution, metabolism, and excretion of an administered drug of prescription-only and pharmacy medicines that can be accessed and supplied to patients by podiatrists
+- Pharmacokinetics - the processes of absorption, distribution, metabolism, and excretion of an administered drug (prescription-only and pharmacy medicines) that can be accessed and supplied to patients by podiatrists

 You will explore:

-- pharmacological principles pharmacotherapeutics, pharmacokinetics, and pharmacodynamics of a range of prescribed medications regimes used to treat systemic pathologies in patients who may consult podiatrists.
+- Pharmacological principles, pharmacotherapeutics, pharmacokinetics, and pharmacodynamics of a range of prescribed medication regimes used to treat systemic pathologies in patients who may consult podiatrists.

 - Undertake drug dose calculations

-- Consider drug interactions and the side effects of drugs medication regimes
+- Consider drug interactions and the side effects of drug medication regimes

 Certificate and CPD Points

-This 10 question module has been written by expert authors from the Society of Chiropodists and Podiatrists faculty of Podiatric Medicine and General Practice.
+This ten-question module has been written by expert authors from the Society of Chiropodists and Podiatrists faculty of Podiatric Medicine and General Practice.
 The module is designed to test and improve your knowledge of Advanced Pharmacology

 Author: Dr. Jean Mooney BSc(Hons), MA, PhD, Cert Ed (H&FE), FHEA, DPodM, PG Dip Biomech, FChS, FCPodS, FCPodMed